KoushikMuthakana/aws-event-driven-datalake/README.md

 3. **Glue and Databricks Integration:**
    - Glue Crawler and Catalog ensure that partitions are recognized and optimized for query performance.
    - Databricks utilizes these partitions for advanced analytics, ensuring efficient data processing.

-By implementing this detailed partitioning strategy, you ensure that  data lake is well-organized, scalable, and optimized for high-performance querying.

 **For detailed code logic, refer to the [Detailed Implementation README.md](./scripts/README.md)**